Peter0x44/gslash-server/README.md

 ./gslash
 ```

-* Currently, the server listens on HTTP port 3000.
+Run `./gslash --help` for configuring the interface, port and SSL/TLS key/cert if needed.

 * GET request `/top` to receive the top 50 scores in CSV form.
 * POST request `/submit` with `username` (string) and `score` (UInt32) in your POST body.